 - On the Bounced page, click Bounce Reason for each bounced address you want to investigate.

-You may have to scroll to the right to see the link if you have a lot of fields in your list.
+You may have to scroll to the right to see the link if you have a lot of fields in your audience.

 - After you click the Bounce Reason link, a report for the address opens in a separate browser tab detailing what caused the email to bounce.